When will my financial aid be paid (loans, scholarships, Bright Futures, Grants)?

 The oldest debt showing under Charges Due.
 Payments cannot be applied to specific charges.

-Currently there is no payment plan, but you can make payments.
-A hold and a $100.00 late payment fee on your record until the balance is paid.
-The hold will prevent you from receiving university services such as obtaining grades or registering.
+Currently there is no tuition payment plan, but you can make incremental payments towards your tuition balance.
+If your tuition and fees cannot be paid in full before the due date, a hold and a $100.00 late payment fee are applied to your account until the balance is paid in full.
+The hold will prevent you from receiving university services such as obtaining grades or registering for courses.

 What is the cost of tuition and fees?